litebito/netbox-ipam-scanner/README.md

 I initially wanted to create a plugin for this, but as I'm not a seasoned Python dev, and to optimize the time I could spend on it, I decided to stick with a script.
 Also, because most activity would happen in the background anyway, I didn't see the big advantage of creating a plugin for it (except maybe for creating the necessary custom fields automatically)

+I also know that this script is a little bit against NetBox's core philosophy (NetBox being a SSOT).

 I decided to use NMAP as the main scan tool, as it offers most flexibility now and future use.

 I made this script for my use case, but decided to share it, in case it is useful for others.